salma-shaik-begum/DC-CPT/README.md

 ## Data

-This project uses three public NIST AM Bench 2022 (AMB2022-01) datasets:
+This project uses three public NIST AM Bench 2022 (AMB2022-01) datasets. **None of these are redistributed in this package** — download each from its DOI landing page:

 | Dataset | Content | DOI |
 |---|---|---|